 The most typical way you learn to talk about experience on an English course is by using a question including the word ‘ever’:

 - Have you ever eaten sushi?

-- Have you ever programmed a video?
+- Have you ever tried to cook a paella?

 The question is asking for general information, but if you want to give specific details, then you will have to change tenses.